signalfx/smart-gateway-helm-chart/helm/signalfx-smart-gateway/README.md

 ## Persisting Sampling Data

-By default the SignalFx Smart Gateway forwarder is configured to backup data to `/var/lib/gateway/data` inside the container.
-When scaling the number of gateways in the cluster, down to 0 the last gateway will write out back up data to this location.
-In order to persist this data you must create a persistent volume mount in the containers.
+By default the SignalFx Smart Gateway forwarder is configured to persist and backup data to /var/lib/gateway/data.
+The Smart Gateway buffers in-flight trace spans during its operation, and persists information about span and trace duration at this location on shutdown.
+To ensure the Smart Gateway continues to operate nominally and accurately selects the best traces to retain, you must create a persistent volume mount for this location in the containers.
 This can be done by specifying a volume claim template in `gateway.volumeClaimTemplates`.
 Please configure the accessModes to be `ReadWriteOnce` so that a new claim will be created with each replica.
 Please refer to the Kubernetes documentation on Persistent Volume Claims (PVC's) for more details on configuring persistent storage and claiming space in that storage.

 After specifying the volume claim templates, a volume mount should be configured to use the persistent volume claim under `gateway.volumeMounts`.